 The little pile of light brown hair still had the barrettes fastened to it.
 On the barrettes was written, “Daddy’s little girl.”
 Henry had bought the barrettes for Martha to wear to Mary’s party, telling her they would make her the prettiest little girl there.

 The thought of the children’s hair being used as nests for rats and their offspring made him shudder.
 Heartsick he shifted his eyes to the once pretty dresses that now lay faded and torn.
 The frayed ropes and rotten gags were a malicious, cruel, reminder that six little children had not gone quietly.
 “Thankfully, the children are not here,” said Henry, to the man in the room who was also studying the evidence.

-Why did the kidnappers so carelessly leave all the evidence behind?
+Why had the kidnappers so carelessly left all the evidence behind?
 Was it because they somehow knew that they’d escape detection?
 Thought Henry warily to himself.

 “Hey boss, come look at this,” shouted a voice from down the tunnel.

 “What did you find?” asked Henry, wiping tears from his eyes.
 Shoulders sagging, he left the room and started down the tunnel.
 Going around a curve, he saw a man pointing at something in the loose dirt.